-At least 70 different tribes have been identified in the Amazon Basin that use ayahuasca as part of their traditional plant-based healing approaches.
+At least 70 different tribes in the Amazon Basin use ayahuasca as part of their traditional plant-based healing approaches.
 Ayahuasca produces an intense, dreamlike state that’s often accompanied by nausea.
 This allows buried memories, particularly emotional memories, to rise up and lead to a sense of emotional catharsis.
 This can allow for the processing of trauma memories, and it can be useful for those with addictions to uncover and address the trauma that underlies the substance abuse.

 The Jungle Prescription focused on the use of ayahuasca at the Takiwasi Center, an addiction treatment program in Peru.
 The staff includes physicians, psychotherapists, and traditional healers.
 Sixty percent of participants in its 9-12 month program remain drug-free at 3 years post-treatment, a stunning success rate.